Multi-PA: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models: Introduction

-To address the aforementioned challenges, we establish Multi-PA, a comprehensive benchmark for evaluating privacy risks in Large Vision-Language Models (LVLMs).
+To systematically investigate these research points, we establish Multi-PA, a comprehensive benchmark for evaluating privacy risks in Large Vision-Language Models (LVLMs).
 Inspired by TrustLLM \cite{sun2024trustllm} and MultiTrust \cite{zhang2024benchmarking}, we assess the privacy risks along two dimensions: Privacy Awareness and Privacy Leakage, as illustrated in Figure \ref{fig:figure1}.
 The former measures the model's ability to recognize risks associated with privacy violations, while the latter evaluates the extent to which the model unintentionally discloses privacy-related information.
-For Privacy Awareness, we design three specific tasks: Privacy Image Recognition, Privacy Question Detection, and Privacy InfoFlow Assessment. \IEEEpubidadjcol For Privacy Leakage, we categorize tasks based on the model’s capacities: 1) Perception Leakage (extracting privacy-related information), 2) Reasoning Leakage (inferring privacy-related information), 3) Memory Leakage (disclosing privacy-related information from training data).
+For Privacy Awareness, we design three specific tasks: Privacy Image Recognition, Privacy Question Detection, and Privacy InfoFlow Assessment.
+For Privacy Leakage, we categorize tasks based on the model’s capacities: 1) Perception Leakage (extracting privacy-related information), 2) Reasoning Leakage (inferring privacy-related information), 3) Memory Leakage (disclosing privacy-related information from training data).
 Multi-PA encompasses 59 categories of privacy, offering a comprehensive evaluation framework for privacy risks.
 Each privacy category is associated with carefully defined privacy/non-privacy attributes, which serve as question-asking targets.
 These attributes are paired with relevant images to create Visual Question Answering (VQA) samples, yielding a total of 31,962 samples.
-Based on Multi-PA, we conduct extensive privacy risk assessments on 21 open-source and 2 closed-source models.
 To avoid excessively conservative models from achieving improper ranks, we propose Expect-to-Answer ($EtA$), which balances the model’s tendency to refuse responses to privacy-sensitive questions with its responsiveness to questions involving non-sensitive attributes.
-Our findings reveal that current LVLMs generally pose a significant risk of privacy leakage and exhibit varying degrees of vulnerability across different privacy types.
-Multi-PA offers a vital benchmark for assessing the privacy risks of LVLMs, encouraging further research on enhancing their privacy safeguards.
+Based on Multi-PA, we conduct extensive privacy risk assessments on 25 open-source and 2 closed-source models.
 Our contributions are as follows: